 - 7.3.1 Promptly following Release of Batches, Customer shall inspect such Batches and shall have the right to test such Batches to determine compliance with the Specifications.
-Customer shall notify Lonza in writing of any rejection of a Batch based on any claim that it fails to meet Specifications within [] of Release, after which time all unrejected Batches shall be deemed accepted. - 7.3.2 In the event that Lonza believes that a Batch has been incorrectly rejected, Lonza may require that Customer provide to it Batch samples for testing.
+Customer shall notify Lonza in writing of any rejection of a Batch based on any claim that it fails to meet Specifications within [] of Release, after which time all unrejected Batches shall be deemed accepted.
+Customer shall inform Lonza in writing in case of concealed or latent defects (i.e. not discovered by routine quality control means), promptly upon discovery of such defects but no later than [] after initial discovery of the defect and in no event after [] from Release of the Batch. - 7.3.2 In the event that Lonza believes that a Batch has been incorrectly rejected, Lonza may require that Customer provide to it Batch samples for testing.
 Lonza may retain and test the samples of such Batch.
 In the event of a discrepancy between Customer's and Lonza's test results such that Lonza's test results fall within relevant Specifications, or there exists a dispute between the Parties over the extent to which such failure is attributable to a given Party, the Parties shall cause an independent laboratory promptly to review records, test data and perform comparative tests and/or analyses on samples of the Product that allegedly fails to conform to Specifications.
-Such independent laboratory shall be mutually agreed upon by the Parties.
+Such independent laboratory shall be mutually agreed upon by the Parties and shall be located in either the United States or the European Union.
 The independent laboratory's results shall be in writing and shall be final and binding save for manifest error.
-Unless otherwise agreed to by the Parties in writing, the costs associated with such testing and review shall be borne by the Party against whom the independent laboratory rules. - 7.3.3 Lonza shall replace any Batch that failed to conform with the Specifications (a "Failed Batch"), in the event that it is determined (by the Parties or the independent laboratory) that such failure was [] ("Lonza Responsibility").
-If any replacement cGMP Batch provided as replacement for a Failed Batch also fails to conform to the Specifications, then the Steering Committee shall decide in its sole discretion, [].
-Such replacement shall be made as promptly as practicable, in light of available manufacturing capacity, after the confirmation of Lonza Responsibility, and in any case as soon as reasonably possible after confirmation of Lonza Responsibility.
-Where possible, such replacement Batch shall be manufactured with the next scheduled cGMP Batch or Campaign. [] acknowledges and agrees that [] with respect to a Failed Batch that is a Lonza Responsibility [], and in furtherance thereof, [].
-Lonza shall not be responsible for the cost of Raw Materials or Customer Materials consumed in any Failed Batch except to the extent set forth in this Clause 7.3.3.
+Unless otherwise agreed to by the Parties in writing, the costs associated with such testing and review shall be borne by the Party against whom the independent laboratory rules.

+Lonza may, upon written approval of Customer, reprocess any cGMP Batch or, if reprocessing is not possible or Customer does not consent, Lonza shall replace any cGMP Batch that failed to conform with the Specifications, where such cGMP Batch was required to conform with the Specification (a "Failed Batch"), in the event that it is determined (by the Parties or the independent laboratory) that such failure was [] ("Lonza Responsibility"). [].